jorendorff/recipes/sides/roast-potatoes.md

 1. Preheat the oven to 400°F.

-2. In a bowl, toss until well coated:
+2. Put in a bowl:

     * [ ] 3 pounds of red potatoes, washed and quartered
     * [ ] 1/4 cup olive oil